-Certain causes of cognitive disability are preventable.
+Certain causes of intellectual disability are preventable.
 Nutritional causes and problems during birth are the most common causes in India.
-Getting proper prenatal care, taking pre-natal vitamins, folic acid and iron and getting vaccinated against certain infectious diseases can also lower the risk of child being born with cognitive disabilities.
+Getting proper prenatal care, taking a prenatal vitamin, and getting vaccinated against certain infectious diseases can also lower the risk that your child will be born with intellectual disabilities.